-The ratio used to determine the applicable period used in paragraph 11.b.i above and the amount of adjusted capital and surplus used to determine the percentage threshold limitation in paragraph 11.b.ii above are as follows at December 31, 2018 and 2017 (\$ in millions):
+The ratio used to determine the applicable period used in paragraph 11.b.i above and the amount of adjusted capital and surplus used to determine the percentage threshold limitation in paragraph 11.b.ii above are as follows at December 31, 2019 and 2018 (\$ in millions):

-2018 2017 Ratio percentage used to determine recovery period and threshold limitation amount 899% 1,002% Amount of adjusted capital and surplus used to determine recovery period and threshold limitation in paragraph 11.b.ii above \$ 19,149 \$ 18,897
+2019 2018 Ratio percentage used to determine recovery period and threshold limitation amount 957% 899% Amount of adjusted capital and surplus used to determine recovery period and threshold limitation in paragraph 11.b.ii above \$ 20,227 \$ 19,149

-There was no impact on adjusted gross and net admitted DTAs due to tax planning strategies at December 31, 2018 and 2017.
+There was no impact on adjusted gross and net admitted DTAs due to tax planning strategies at December 31, 2019 and 2018.
 The Company did not use reinsurance in its tax planning strategies.

-The Company had no unrecognized DTLs at December 31, 2018 and 2017.
+The Company had no unrecognized DTLs at December 31, 2019 and 2018.
 Additionally, the Company had no adjustments to gross DTAs because of a change in circumstances that causes a change in judgment about the realizability of the related DTAs.

-The TCJA was enacted on December 22, 2017 and it significantly changes U.S. tax law primarily by lowering the corporate income tax rate from 35% to 21% beginning in 2018.
-Deferred taxes were revalued to reflect the 21% corporate income tax rate with the following result (in millions):
+The TCJA significantly changed U.S. tax law primarily by lowering the corporate income tax rate from 35% to 21% beginning in 2018.
+Net deferred taxes and net admitted DTAs were decreased by \$104 million in 2018 to reflect the 21% corporate income tax rate.